Manuel Margot Player Props: Rays vs. Athletics

 Manuel Margot At The Plate

-- Margot has six doubles, a triple, two home runs and 15 walks while hitting .245.
+- Margot is hitting .253 with seven doubles, a triple, two home runs and 15 walks.

-- Margot has picked up a hit in 60.0% of his 50 games this year, with at least two hits in 14.0% of those games.

-- He has gone deep in two of 50 games played this season, and in 1.1% of his plate appearances.
+- In 51 games played this year, he has hit a homer in just two of them.

-- In 16 games this year (32.0%), Margot has picked up an RBI, including two games with multiple runs batted in.
+- Margot has driven in a run in 17 games this year (33.3%), including two games with multiple runs batted in.

-- He has scored in 18 of 50 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.